Help us improve your experience.

 Figure 1 illustrates the step-by-step traffic flow.

-5. The SRX Series Firewall creates a NAT flow session and routes the packet to the MX Series on the UNTRUST direction towards the server.
+5. The SRX Series Firewall creates a NAT flow session and routes the packet to the MX Series router on the UNTRUST direction towards the server.

 7. When an SRX Series Firewall is down, Consistent Hashing on the MX Series router ensures that the sessions on the other SRX Series Firewall are not disturbed and only sessions on the impacted SRX Series Firewalls are redistributed.
 The redistributed sessions get an IP address from different NAT pool for source NAT and hence the application restarts its TCP/UDP session.